Faizanshah21/Data-Warehouse-in-Python/README.md

 ## Data-Warehouse-in-Python

-In this project a data Warehouse was craeted using Python and SQL.
-The data was read from text files provided by HEC.
+In this project a data Warehouse was created for a research project funded by HEC using Python and SQL.
+The dataset was provided by HEC.